 The newly built university kindergarten provides day care for 450 to 550 children, and there was a waiting list long before it opened.
 The facility is intended to benefit female students and employees in particular, who can continue to study and / or work by looking after their children.

 Everyday life also means: safe housing, no longer living in camps or ruins.
 UNDP rehabilitates housing and social infrastructure.
 Here, many residents of the city also find jobs building and renovating houses, removing rubble and debris or rehabilitating public spaces.
-More than 65,000 residents can now live in renovated houses or return to their homes.
-Walls were re-plastered, windows and doors installed and water and electricity laid.
+More than 67,000 residents can now live in renovated houses or return to their homes.
+During the renovation of more than 7,700 houses, the walls were re-plastered, windows and doors installed and water and electricity laid.
 At the same time, jobs were created for almost 14,000 people, who can now spend money on food, medical care and education.
 Not only in Mosul, but also in neighbouring towns.

 In the areas liberated from IS – and also in Mosul – extensive infrastructure projects have been implemented by UNDP, enabling the population to access basic services such as water, electricity, education and mobility.
 Community shops, a vegetable market, and 40 repair workshops for electrical appliances and mobile phones have been built, and equipment and materials have been procured for a sewing and handicrafts factory for women.